 I was struck by Kim’s vigilance and unwavering determination to reveal nothing but a perfectly flat stomach.
 We never talked about it, but I could sense how strongly she felt her body wasn’t acceptable unless she shape shifted it to fit a cultural ideal.

 Of course, I can totally relate to Kim's actions.
 Maybe you can, too.

-Instead, what if you used Independence Day as a life-changing opportunity to liberate yourself from the conditioning and beliefs that are no longer serving you?
+Instead, what if you used this moment as a life-changing opportunity to liberate yourself from the conditioning and beliefs that are no longer serving you?